atg-abhijay/MatrixOperations/README.md

 MATRIX -

-Matrix.java defines an object with methods to - multiply two matrices of any sizes, find a solution for a system of equations, row-reduce a matrix and take transpose of a matrix.
+Matrix.java defines an object with methods to - multiply two matrices of any sizes, find a solution for a system of equations, row-reduce a matrix, take transpose of a matrix, among other things.